eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

 The next step is the creation of the XML profiles.
 Inside each one of the three containers, create a Profiles.xml file and paste the contents of the corresponding XML profile configuration, according to the previous section.

-Finally, export the environment variable pointing to the Profiles file, source Vulcanexus environment and run the ros2 example nodes.
+Finally, export the environment variable pointing to the Profiles.xml file, source Vulcanexus environment and run the ros2 example nodes.

 .. tabs::